Sudan Airways Flight 2241: Investigation

-Sheik Khalid Al-Qasimi stated that the General Civil Aviation Authority (GCAA) of the United Arab Emirates launched an investigation into the crash.
+Sheikh Khalid al-Qassimi stated that the General Civil Aviation Authority (GCAA) of the United Arab Emirates launched an investigation into the crash.
 It is reported that one area of inquiry is the engines.
 The Cockpit Voice Recorder and Flight Data Recorder were recovered and sent to the United Kingdom for analysis.
 In February 2010, it was reported that both recorders were not functioning, and no data was recovered from them.
 In January 2011, the GCAA released an interim report.
-An engine cowling fell away from the No. 4 engine shortly after take off.
+An engine cowling fell away from the No. 4 engine shortly after takeoff.
 The final report stated the cause of the accident was the aircraft exceeding the maximum bank angle.
 This caused a stall and loss of control that was not recoverable.
-The crew were responding to a perceived power loss of engine #4, although their response was inappropriate.
-The #4 engines core cowls departed from the engine and this led to the separation of the Engine Pressure Ratio flex line.
+The crew were responding to a perceived power loss of engine No. 4, although their response was inappropriate.
+The No. 4 engine's core cowls departed from the engine, and this led to the separation of the Engine Pressure Ratio flex line.

 Consequences

 Azza Transport was banned from operating in the United Arab Emirates while the investigation into the accident took place.
+It ceased operations a few months after the initiation of the investigation.